intel/vscode-oneapi-extension-pack/README.md

 # Extension Pack for Intel(R) oneAPI Toolkits

-Now all available VSCode extensions for oneAPI can be installed with one click using the Extension Pack for Intel oneAPI Toolkits installation.
+Now all available VSCode extensions for Intel oneAPI Toolkits can be installed with one click.

 ## This extension pack includes: